BlueBrain/CoreNeuron/README.md

 #### What results are returned by CoreNEURON?

-At the end of simulation, CoreNEURON can transfers spikes, voltages, state variables and NetCon weights to NEURON.
+At the end of simulation CoreNEURON transfers by default : spikes, voltages, state variables, NetCon weights, all Vector.record, and most GUI trajectories to NEURON.
 These variables can be recorded using regular NEURON API (e.g. [Vector.record](https://www.neuron.yale.edu/neuron/static/py_doc/programming/math/vector.html#Vector.record) or [spike_record](https://www.neuron.yale.edu/neuron/static/new_doc/modelspec/programmatic/network/parcon.html#ParallelContext.spike_record)).

-#### How can I poass additional flags to build?
+#### How can I pass additional flags to build?

 One can specify C/C++ optimization flags specific to the compiler with `-DCMAKE_CXX_FLAGS` and `-DCMAKE_C_FLAGS` options to the CMake command.
 For example: